meilisearch/documentation/reference/features/dumps.md

 Note that **if your dump folder does not already exist when the dump creation process is called, MeiliSearch will create it**.

-If you shut down an instance after creating a dump, you will not be able to use the dumps endpoint for its status once the instance is running once again.
-This has no effect on the dump file.
+If you restart MeiliSearch after creating a dump, you will not be able to use the dumps endpoint to find out that dump's `status`.
+This has no effect on the dump file itself.

 ::: note
 If a dump file is visible in the file system, the dump process was successfully completed.
 MeiliSearch will never create a partial dump file if you interrupt an instance while it is generating a dump.